kay2019/NiceProject3/README.md

 (? in the graph below) this is shown in the middle of the branches.
 It can be that the newline has a different ip, in this case we come out of the inner most loop since article number is not increasing and that branch terminates (x in the graph).
-The recursive process is shown below for a specific node.
+The recursive process is shown below for a specific ip.

 ![What is this](graph_tree.png)